-Ball & Chain, the 21st century revival of the iconic 1930’s jazz club, has reopened in Miami’s historic Little Havana neighborhood.
+Ball And Chain, the 21st century revival of the iconic 1930’s jazz club, has reopened in Miami’s historic Little Havana neighborhood.
 Welcoming back visitors and locals alike with live music seven days a week, the venue will soon feature a revamped bar menu with new cocktails and exciting programming.

 Historically known for its midnight conga line, salsa dancing, live entertainment and signature cocktails including world-famous mojitos, the Calle Ocho Old Fashioned and the Pastelito Daiquiri, Ball & Chain has returned with the best music, dancing and cocktails in South Florida.
 The acclaimed entertainment destination will also be adding a variety of new cocktails to its bar menu in the coming weeks.